a7vinx/swarm/README.md

   -o PATH               Record log in target file

 Target:
-  At least one of these options has to be provided to define target
+  At least one of these options has to be provided to define target unless there is another special option for defining target in the module

   -t [TARGET [TARGET ...]]
                         Separated by blank (eg: github.com 127.0.0.0/24